-Making a name in the personal trainer industry can be a bit tricky at first.
+Making a name for yourself in the personal training industry can be a bit tricky at first.
 When you initially become certified as a personal trainer, it is then that you have to get out into the world, get clients, and practice what you have acquired knowledge-wise.
 What are some of the better ways, though, to get personal trainer experience?

-The more experienced that you are, the easier it is going to be to gain clients, especially those who rely upon and trust you long-term.
+The more experienced that you are, the easier it is going to be to gain clients, especially those who rely on and trust you long-term.

 The great thing about being a personal trainer is that you have minimal limitations in work location.
 You do not need to be hired by a gym to be a personal trainer.
 You can make the most of your surroundings, get creative, and practice new ideas to garner more experience.
 As you gain experience, it then comes down to making sure the world knows about it so word of mouth can travel and you can win attention.